 - Volume Knob: Controls Line Outputs and Headphone Output. - 2.
 Power Button: Switches the module on and off. - 3. + and Buttons: Change kits, songs, or values in menus - 4.
-Kit Button: Press this to exit out of menus and back to the main screen of the module.
-Kit Mode. - 5.
-Song Button: Press once to access Song Mode to play the preset and user songs.
-Press a second time to enter Practice mode. (see page 24) - 6.
-Tempo: Press Tempo then + or to change the tempo of the song or metronome.
-You can also tap the tempo button to the rhythm you want to set it to automatically. - 7.
-Edit/Sel: In Kit mode, press this to change drum sounds and drum sound parameters.
+Kit: Press this to exit out of menus and back to the main screen of the module, Kit Mode. - 5.
+Practice: Press to enter Practice mode. (see page 24) - 6.
+Song: Press to access Song Mode to play the preset and user songs. - Mix: In Kit mode, press this button to change the level, pan, and effects for the drum kit.
+In Song mode, press this button to change the balance between the drum sounds and the backing tracks. - 8.
+Edit: In Kit mode, press this to change drum sounds and drum sound parameters.
 In Song or Practice mode, press this to change the song settings.
 To access more parameters for editing, keep pressing this button.
-Press Kit or Song to exit this edit mode. - 8.
-Rec: Press to begin recording your own song to the User Song as a MIDI performance. - 9.
-Click: Turn the Metronome on or off. - 10.
-Mix/Mute: In Kit mode, press this button to change the level, pan, and effects for the drum kit.
-In Song or Practice mode, press this button to change the balance between the drum sounds and the backing tracks.
-Also in Song mode, press and hold this button to mute the drums so you can play along with the backing tracks.
+Press Kit or Song to exit this edit mode. - Setup: Press this button to change global settings like trigger sensitivity and MIDI.
+Press the button repeatedly to select other parameters for editing. - 10.
+Play: Press once to start song playback.
+Press a second time to stop playback.

-- 11. Play: Press once to start song playback.
-Press a second time to stop playback. - 12.
-Setup: Press this button to change global settings like trigger sensitivity and MIDI.
-Press the button repeatedly to select other parameters for editing. - 13.
-Save: Press the Mix/Mute and Play buttons at the same time to Save your drum kit edits to a User Kit. - 14.
-LED Display: This display shows any information you need to know about the drum kit. - 15.
+- 11. Rec: Press to begin recording your own song to the User Song as a MIDI performance. - 12.
+Save: Press to save your drum kit edits to a User Kit. - 13.
+Click: Turn the Metronome on or off. - 14.
+Tempo: Press Tempo then + or to change the tempo of the song or metronome.
+You can also tap the tempo button to the rhythm you want to set it to automatically. - 15.
+Mute: in Song mode, press this button to mute the drums so you can play along with the backing tracks. - 16.
+LED Display: This display shows any information you need to know about the drum kit. - 17.
 Drum Display: Lights up when you play a drum.
 When in editing mode, the selected drum will slowly flash.
-For example, press Kit then Edit/Sel, then play the snare drum.
+For example, press Kit then Edit, then play the snare drum.
 The snare LED will pulse to show it is selected for editing.
-All of the drums pads light up white except the snare rim, which lights up in red. - 16.
+All of the drum pads light up white except the snare rim, which lights up in red. - 18.
 Bluetooth Indicator: When a device is connected to the module over Bluetooth, this LED will light up blue.

-TITAN 50 DRUM MODULE OPERATION
+TITAN 70 DRUM MODULE OPERATION